nuu-engineering/Elixir-Style-Conventions/README.md

     # Preferred
     # Capitalization example:
     # Use punctuation for complete sentences.
-    /
-    # No recomendado
-    # estos comentarios no inician en mayúsculas y falta puntuación

-    # Recomendado
-    # Comentario con puntuación correctamente utilizada.
     ```

-#### Comentarios de Anotación / Comment Annotations {#comment_annotations}
+#### Comment Annotations

-1. La palabra clave para la anotación estará completamente en mayúsculas, seguida de dos puntos y un espacio, a continuación se añade la nota que describe el problema. / The annotation keyword is uppercase, and is followed by a colon and a space, then a note describing the problem.
+1. The annotation keyword is uppercase, and is followed by a colon and a space, then a note describing the problem.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     # TODO: Deprecate in v1.5.
     def some_function(arg), do: {:ok, arg}
     ```

-1. En casos en los que el problema sea tan obvio que cualquier tipo de documentación resulte redundante, puedes poner las anotaciones sin ninguna  nota.
-Este uso debería de ser la excepción y no la norma. / In cases where the problem is so obvious that any documentation would be redundant, annotations may be left with no note.
+1. In cases where the problem is so obvious that any documentation would be redundant, annotations may be left with no note.
 This usage should be the exception and not the rule.

     ```elixir {.line-numbers}
     start_task()